FahrJo/inventreeean/Readme.md

 Development of the plugin is best done in a VSCode devcontainer, as described [**here**](https://github.com/inventree/InvenTree/blob/master/docs/docs/develop/devcontainer.md#plugin-development).
 Install with `pip install -e ../inventree-plugin`.

-The plugin can be tested in the Inventree development container: `invoke test -r inventree_datanorm_import.tests`.
+The plugin can be tested in the Inventree development container: `invoke test -r inventree_datanorm_plugin.tests`.

 > To run the tests, the plugin must first be installed in the InvenTree's venv with pip!